Bachelor of Speech and Language Pathology with Honours

-Your first year, also known as the intermediate year, comprises a minimum of 120 points or eight compulsory 15-point courses (or equivalent).
+Your first year, also known as the Intermediate Year, comprises a minimum of 120 points or eight compulsory 15-point courses (or equivalent).
 The Intermediate courses may be taken in one full-time year of study or accumulated over more than one year.

 The Professional Years

 In the Second Professional Year you continue studying different types of communication disorders, work with practising therapists and complete coursework in a hospital setting.
-This year your fieldwork increases to 30%.

 In the Third Professional Year you take more advanced courses and research work is also included.
 About half of your year will be based in the field, with you spending more time taking responsibility for the assessment of clients and the planning, management and evaluation of therapy programmes.

 Fieldwork accounts for about 25% of the year's work in the second year, 30% in the third and 50% in the final year.
 You have the opportunity to undertake work with people of all ages at clinics in Christchurch and throughout New Zealand and overseas.